 The Masjid Al Haram, in Mecca, is thought to be the most expensive building on the planet, worth around $100 billion to construct!

 21. The hotel industry is booming near the city.

 Commercial companies in travel and hospitality benefit from Hajj.
 Several luxury hotels have been constructed in the area and those offering suites with views of the sacred shrine and mosque can charge up to $5,380 per night!

-The area has plans to reduce its dependency on oil and to instead focus on providing a better experience for Muslim pilgrims heading to the holy city in future.
+The area has plans to reduce its dependency on oil and instead focus on providing a better experience for Muslim pilgrims heading to the holy city in the future.

-The coronavirus pandemic in 2020 has brought big changes to Mecca pilgrimages.
+The coronavirus pandemic in 2020 brought big changes to Mecca pilgrimages.
 Saudi has suffered more in the pandemic, at the time of writing, compared to other Middle Eastern countries.
 For example, activities, where there would normally be larger crowds, were effectively curtailed!

-Do you know any interesting or fun facts about Mecca?
+Do you know any fun facts about Mecca?
 Share them in the comments below!